TN1ck/tomnick.org/content/cv.md

 <div class="post post--job">
 <div class="post-job-title">
-  <time>2015 - Mid 2017</time>
+  <time>Early 2015 - Mid 2017</time>
   <strong>Senior Frontend Engineer @ LIQID Investments GmbH</strong>
 </div>
 I started working at <a class="link" rel="nofollow" targt="_blank" href="https://liqid.de">LIQID</a> as the first employee and was part of the journey from the first line of code to having 100 million assets under management.
 <ul>
 <li>
 Build the complete Frontend Application which includes deciding on the technologies used, working closely with the stakeholder and of course major feature implementation.
-Technologies used are React, Redux and Webpack.
+Technologies used are React, Redux, Immutable.js, D3 and Webpack.
 </li>
 <li>
 Co-created the sophisticated testing infrastructure.
 As every customer was worth a lot and the traffic was not that high we needed to make sure to not have a single bug.
-The testing stack includes unit tests, E2E tests, constant error-observation, continues integration and E2E test observation.
-To make the E2E deterministic, we used docker containers to spin up the whole backend/frontend and test again a completely new backend.
+The testing stack included unit tests, E2E tests, constant error-observation, continues integration and E2E test observation.
+To make the E2E deterministic, we used docker containers to spin up the whole backend/frontend and test against a completely new backend.
 Used technologies were Jest, Nightwatch.js, Docker, Sentry and Codeship.
 </li>
 <li>Build a PDF reporting tool as a microservice, which was used to generate all monthly/quarterly reports for the customers.
 Complex charts and long tables were part of the reports.
 We used React & wkhtmltopdf (now Puppeteer) as the main technologies.
-The reports were super small in file size, despite including a lot of graphics.</li>
+The reports were small in file size, despite including a lot of graphics.</li>
 <li>
 Created some open source libraries that are still in use in the application: <a class="link" rel="nofollow" targt="_blank" href="https://github.com/LIQIDTechnology/redux-fetchers">redux-fetchers</a> and <a class="link" href="https://github.com/LIQIDTechnology/german-tax-id-validator" rel="nofollow" targt="_blank">german-tax-id-validator</a>
 </li>
 <li>
 Created a newsletter tool used by marketing.
-We developed an internal tool as other tools didn't allow fast newsletter creation, good enough branding and a resulting small html size.
-Cool features were a live-view, making sure it works on every esoteric mail client and a small payload to prevent mail cutting in GMail.
+We developed an internal tool, as other tools didn't allow fast newsletter creation, good enough branding and a resulting small html size.
+Interesting features were a live-view, making sure it works on every esoteric mail client and a small payload to prevent mail cutting in GMail.
 Technologies used were TypeScript, React and a NodeJS backend.
 </li>
 </ul>
 </div>

 <div class="post post--job">
 <div class="post-job-title">
-  <time>2013 - Sep 2014</time>
+  <time>2013 - 2014</time>
   <strong>Working Student @ LIQID Investments GmbH</strong>
 </div>
 The startup 42reports gave brick and mortar stores realtime analytics using wlan fingerprinting.
 42reports provided devices that were easy to setup, a realtime dashboard and the ability to track complete shopping malls using a mesh of routers.